How the CPF salary ceiling changes affect you

 >70 years old 12.5% No Change

-The next increase in senior worker CPF contribution rates will take place on 1 January 2024.
-Similar to previous increases in 2022 and 2023, the increase will be fully allocated to the CPF Special Account to help senior workers save more for retirement.
+The next increase in senior worker CPF contribution rates will take place on 1 January 2025.
+With the closure of Special Account, the increase in the CPF contributions for employees aged above 55 to 65 will be fully allocated to the Retirement Account (RA), up to the Full Retirement Sum (FRS), to help senior workers save more for retirement.
+If employees have set aside the FRS in their RA, these contributions will be channelled to their Ordinary Account.

 Total